swcarpentry/training-course/_submissions/round-12/1/2015-02-21-dataframe-conceptmap.md

 ---
 I found data frames in R a bit weird to understand first time I met them.
 Now I think they are a very powerful and handy way to handle data, so I have tried to put my insights in this concept map.
-Data frames are intriduced in [this lesson](http://swcarpentry.github.io/r-novice-inflammation/01-starting-with-data.html)
+Data frames are introduced in [this lesson](http://swcarpentry.github.io/r-novice-inflammation/01-starting-with-data.html)

 ![Data frames in R](http://i.imgur.com/JLFTYum.jpg)